-Richard Aldrich, age 58, is a Class I director who has served as a member of our board of directors since co-founding the Company in August 2010.
+Richard Aldrich, age 59, is a Class I director who has served as a member of our Board of Directors since co-founding the Company in August 2010.
 Mr. Aldrich is a Founder and Partner of Longwood Fund, a venture capital investment fund which founds and invests in biotechnology companies since February 2010.
 Mr. Aldrich founded RA Capital Management LLC, a hedge fund, in 2004 and served as a Managing Member from 2004 to 2008 and as a Co-Founding Member from 2008 until 2011.
-Mr. Aldrich has co-founded and helped build several successful biotech companies including Sirtris Pharmaceuticals (NASDAQ: SIRT acquired by GlaxoSmithKline in 2008), Concert Pharmaceuticals, and Alnara Pharmaceuticals (acquired by Eli Lilly in 2010).
-Mr. Aldrich was a co-founding employee of Vertex Pharmaceuticals (NASDAQ: VRTX) where he held the position of Senior Vice President and Chief Business Officer and managed all commercial and operating functions from 1989 to 2001.
+Mr. Aldrich has co-founded and helped build several successful biotech companies including Sirtris Pharmaceuticals (acquired by GlaxoSmithKline in 2008), Concert Pharmaceuticals, and Alnara Pharmaceuticals (acquired by Eli Lilly in 2010).
+Mr. Aldrich was a co-founding employee of Vertex Pharmaceuticals where he held the position of Senior Vice President and Chief Business Officer and managed all commercial and operating functions from 1989 to 2001.
 Prior to joining Vertex, Mr. Aldrich held several management positions at Biogen Corporation (now Biogen Idec Inc., a publicly traded biotechnology company).
+Mr. Aldrich currently serves on the board of directors of OvaScience, Inc. and Concert Pharmaceuticals, publicly traded biopharmaceutical companies.
 Mr. Aldrich received his undergraduate degree from Boston College, and an MBA from the Amos Tuck School at Dartmouth College.
 The Board of Directors believes Mr. Aldrich's qualifications to sit on the Board include his broad-based experience in business, including his leadership experience at life science companies.

-Michael Kauffman M.D., age 49, is a Class I director who has served as a member of our board of directors since November 2012.
-Dr. Kauffman has been the President and Chief Executive Officer of Karyopharm Therapeutics Inc. since January 2011 and has been a Science Advisor to Bessemer Venture Partners since 2008.
+Michael Kauffman M.D., age 50, is a Class I director who has served as a member of our Board of Directors since November 2012.
+Dr. Kauffman has been the President and Chief Executive Officer of Karyopharm Therapeutics Inc., a publicly traded biotechnology company, since January 2011 and was a Science Advisor to Bessemer Venture Partners from 2008 to 2011.
 Dr. Kauffman was the Chief Medical Officer of Onyx Pharmaceuticals., a publicly traded biotechnology company, from January 2010 until December 2010.
 Dr. Kauffman was the Chief Medical Officer of Proteolix, Inc., a privately held pharmaceutical company, from April 2009 until November 2009, when it was acquired by Onyx.
 Dr. Kauffman was the President and Chief Executive Officer of EPIX Pharmaceuticals, Inc., a publicly traded biotechnology company that underwent liquidation proceedings in 2009, until July 2008.
 Dr. Kauffman joined Predix Pharmaceuticals, Inc., the predecessor to EPIX, in September 2002, as President and Chief Executive Officer.
-From 1997 to 2002, he held a number of senior medical and program leadership positions at Millennium Pharmaceuticals, Inc., then a publicly held biotechnology company, including Vice President, Medicine and VELCADE Program Leader as well as co-founder and Vice President of Medicine at Millennium Predictive Medicine, a wholly-owned subsidiary of Millennium.
+From 1997 to 2002, he held a number of senior medical and program leadership positions at Millennium Pharmaceuticals, Inc., then a publicly traded biotechnology company, including Vice President, Medicine and VELCADE Program Leader as well as co-founder and Vice President of Medicine at Millennium Predictive Medicine, a wholly-owned subsidiary of Millennium.
 Dr. Kauffman also served as Medical Director at Biogen Corporation (now Biogen Idec Inc., a publicly traded biotechnology company).
-Dr. Kauffman has served on the Board of Directors of Zalicus, Inc., a publicly traded biotechnology company, since June 2006.
+Dr. Kauffman has served on the board of directors of Zalicus, Inc., a publicly traded biotechnology company, since June 2006 and on the board of directors of Karyopharm since January 2011.
 In the past five years, Dr. Kauffman has also served on the board of directors of EPIX.
-Dr. Kauffman received an M.D. and Ph.D. in molecular biology and biochemistry from Johns Hopkins and holds a B.A. in biochemistry from Amherst College.
-Dr. Kauffman trained in

-Internal Medicine at Beth Israel Deaconess and Massachusetts General Hospitals.
+Dr. Kauffman received an M.D. and Ph.D. in molecular biology and biochemistry from Johns Hopkins University and holds a B.A. in biochemistry from Amherst College.
+Dr. Kauffman trained in Internal Medicine at Beth Israel Deaconess and Massachusetts General Hospitals.
 He is board certified in internal medicine.
 The Board of Directors believes that Dr. Kauffman's qualifications to sit on the Board include the combination of his significant business and leadership experience at public life sciences companies and his medical and scientific background.